See the past, present, and future through Nagoya architecture.

 Meiji Mura is a real feat of imagination and a treat for history buffs.
 This 250-acre area of land is dedicated to the preservation of buildings from the Meiji era and the start of the Taisho era, whereby buildings from all over the country have been painstakingly deconstructed and then reconstructed here in Aichi to protect them from an ever-changing taste of architecture in Japan.

-This open museum has a wide array of buildings from old banks to prison cells located next to the pleasant Lake Iruka and its surrounding countryside.
+This open museum has a wide array of buildings, from old banks to prison cells.
+It’s located next to the pleasant Lake Iruka and its surrounding countryside.

-Visitors can spend the day leisurely walking around this wide area or alternatively hop on a Meiji era-style bus that will take you where you want to go.
-Meiji Mura also offers TV producers a great location to film period dramas, which is of course perfect for amateurs looking for a good shot.
+Visitors can spend the day leisurely walking around this wide area, or alternatively hop on a Meiji era-style bus.
+Meiji Mura also offers TV producers a great location to film period dramas, and is perfect for amateurs looking for a good shot.

 Meiji Mura (明治村)